Football Transfers & Rumours

 Steven Gerrard is being sounded out over the Middlesbrough job, SportsBoom can exclusively reveal.

-The Liverpool legend has emerged as a top target for the Riverside bosses and our sources have been told they will imminently contact the former Rangers boss to gauge his interest in the role.
+The Liverpool legend has emerged as a top target for the Riverside bosses, and our sources have been told they will imminently contact the former Rangers boss to gauge his interest in the role, a development already being closely followed by fans and analysts across the top betting sites.

 Gerrard was interviewed for a return to Ibrox earlier this season when Russell Martin was relieved of his duties.